 Read the first article here and the second article here.

 Each year, tens of thousands of Uzbeks pick cotton against their will, or risk fines or the loss of jobs and benefits.
 A vestige of Soviet-era central planning, the program mainly dragoons public sector employees, including doctors, teachers, nurses, bankers and police officers, to harvest cotton between September and November.
-With a total of 2.5 million people in the fields — including forced-labor crews — it remains one of the largest recruitment programs anywhere in the world.
+With 2.5 million people in the fields — including forced-labor crews — it remains one of the largest recruitment programs anywhere in the world.

 'Uzbek cotton pledge'